wp-plugins/dpabadbotwp/readme.txt

 Stops automatic WordPress core updates by setting filter 'auto_update_core' to '__return_false'.
 == 1.09 ==
-Made the PHP code more compatible with the WordPress style by using the debug setting in wp-config.php
+Made the PHP code more compatible with the WordPress style by using the debug setting in wp-config.php == 1.10 ==
+Corrected some bugs.
+The directory name can now end with or without '/'.

 == Upgrade Notice ==